dmadisetti/scipy_proceedings_2026/papers/unlocking_78/unlocking_78.md

 **Impact:** Shifts inclusion from a “nice to have” to a measurable shared responsibility—mirroring WAI’s own quarterly metrics cycle.

 #### Action 7: Cultivate Shared Learning & Iteration
-(WAI Pilot: Biannual focus groups and post-event surveys, Apr 2025 – ongoing; see Section 4.5.)
+(WAI Pilot: Biannual focus groups and post-event surveys, Apr 2025 – ongoing; see @section-4-5.)

 **Objective:** Keep inclusion strategies adaptive by surfacing lessons learned and evolving best practices in real time.
 **Implementation:**